Make Your Own Electronic Wipes

-After I started using my laptop computer all of the time I noticed at Walmart that you can buy cleaning wipes made especially for electronic screens (computers, televisions, cell phones).
-I bought a package and was very happy with them, but they are almost $5 for 25 wipes!
+After I started using my laptop computer all of the time I noticed at Walmart that you can buy cleaning wipes made especially for electronic screens (computers, televisions*, cell phones).
+I bought a package of these electronic wipes and was very happy with them, but they are almost $5 for 25 wipes!
 I thought there must be an inexpensive alternative.

-In my search for a DIY alternative to the store bought version, I ran across this recipe.
+In my search for a DIY alternative to the store bought version, I ran across this recipe for the best electronic wipes.
 I am never ceased to be amazed about how easy it is to make your own household cleaning products!

 - Roll of paper towels